Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: Ricci Curvature of Random Graphs

 \section{Ricci Curvature of Random Graphs}

 In this section we study the behavior of Ollivier's Ricci-curavture for Erd\H os-R\'enyi random graphs $\mathbb G(n ,p)$ in different regimes of $p$.
-As we saw in the previous section, the Ricci-curvature is greatly determined by the size of matchings in the core neighborhood subgraph.
-In this section we will prove a technical matching lemma, establish properties of matchings in random bipartite graphs, and use these results to obtain Ricci-curvature of random graphs.
+As we saw in the previous section, the Ricci curvature is greatly determined by the size of matchings in the core neighborhood subgraph.
+In this section we will prove a technical matching lemma, establish properties of matchings in random bipartite graphs, and use these results to obtain Ricci curvature of random graphs.